jhsu79/lesson-summary-generator/README.md

 9. In the terminal, type ``python3 manage.py runserver``.
 10. Ensure that your credentials work at localhost:8000/admin.
 11. If desired, Modify the ``max_tokens`` for the summaries in ``main_app/views.py`` as needed.
 It is currently set to the maximum.
 For more info about the appropriate number of tokens and billing, view the [documentation]((https://platform.openai.com/docs/)).

+## Future Features
+as of 10/1/2023

+#### Major Structural Changes.
+1. Include a Front-end [REACT Framework](https://react.dev/) and switch to a Django REST Framework.
+1. Explore the use of [Tailwind CSS Framwework](https://tailwindcss.com/)
+1. Explore integration of [Grammarly API](https://developer.grammarly.com/) when writing concepts or editing notes

+#### Quality of Life Improvements
+1. Update the Student Form View to only allow for the current user to be selected.
+2. Update the Student detail view to include concepts covered from previous lessons.
+3. Update the Student model to include more details about the student.
+4. Update the Student detail view to offer pagination.
+5. Allow users to search for concepts using keywords.
+6. Finesse the inputs for the lesson note form and finesse the prompt for the summary.
+7. Include Calendar Widgets.
+8. Allow users to provide direct links to homework.
+9. Upgrade accessibility features.
+10. Adding grammar, tone and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and needs of the student's families